J-One

-J-One is a French television channel dedicated to Asian anime and culture.
+J-One is a French television channel dedicated to Japanese anime and culture.
 It was launched on 4 October 2013.

 J-One broadcast anime in simulcast.
 Many of these are then broadcast with French dub on Game One.

 J-One was a Canal+ exclusive, until 2019 when it joined ISP bouquets.

+The channel is expected to close alongside Game One at the end of November 2025.
+Its closure is not official yet as there is only a plan to cease activity communicated to some interns.